hsutter/cppfront/docs/cpp2/objects.md

 - **name** starts with a letter and is followed by other letters, digits, or `_`.
 Examples: `count`, `skat_game`, `Point2D` are valid names.

 - **kind** is the object's type.
 In most places, except type scopes, you can write the `_` wildcard as the type (or omit the type entirely) to ask for the type to be deduced.
-When the type is a template and the templated arguments can be inferred from the constructor (via [CTAD](../welcome/hello-world.md#CTAD)).
+When the type is a template, the templated arguments can be inferred from the constructor (via [CTAD](../welcome/hello-world.md#CTAD)).

 - **value** is the object's initial value.
 To use the default-constructed value, write `()`.